 OVERALL: Out of 17 studies of AE in the U.S., seven found evidence of effectiveness: an increase in teen abstinence at least 12 months after the program for the intended population, without other negative effects.
 Five of the seven studies were by independent evaluators, and the results have not yet been replicated.

 FAILURE RATE: Of the AE programs that measured effectiveness, as defined above, 53% failed to show it.

 NEGATIVE EFFECTS: One AE program (6%) produced a negative effect: an increase in number of sex partners.

 PREGNANCY OR STDs: Most AE studies did not measure program effects on pregnancy or STDs and none were found.
 However, the increases in teen abstinence produced by seven AE programs would be expected to cause reductions in teen pregnancy and STDs, though these effects were not measured in the studies.

 CONDOM USE: AE does not teach condom use and the nine studies that measured AE impact on condom use found no detrimental effects, strong evidence that AE does not do harm by reducing teen condom use.

-U.S. School-based CSE (60 studies) Compared to AE in the U.S. (17 studies)
+School-based CSE Compared to AE in the U.S.

 OVERALL: Seven AE studies found effectiveness compared to three studies of school-based CSE.
 Five of the AE studies were by independent evaluators versus none of the CSE studies.
 None of these results have been replicated.

-SUCCESS RATE: The success rate for school-based CSE (15%) appeared much lower than the rate for AE (47%).
+FAILURE RATE: The rate of failure for school-based CSE (85%) appeared substantially higher than the rate for AE (53%).

 NEGATIVE EFFECTS: For school-based sex education in the U.S., the rate of negative impact for AE appeared somewhat lower than the rate for CSE (6% vs. 12%).

-SUCCESS vs. HARM: For school-based CSE in the U.S., the evidence of negative effects (seven studies) appeared greater than the evidence of effectiveness or success (three studies).
-For school-based AE in the U.S., there appeared to be more evidence of success (seven studies) than harm (one study).
+SUCCESS vs. HARM: The evidence of negative effects (seven studies) appeared greater than the evidence of effectiveness (three studies) for school-based CSE in the U.S. For school-based AE in the U.S., there appeared to be more evidence of effectiveness (seven studies) than harm (one study).